-Besides giving rise to the filter pairs, the factorization can also help reduce the number of model parameters and speed up learning, as we discussed in detail.
+Besides giving rise to the filter pairs, the factorization can also help reduce the number of model parameters and speed up learning as we discussed in detail in the paper.
 A possible question to ask is whether one can apply similar kinds of factorization to other graphical models as well.
 It is important to note in this context that training in our case relies crucially on the particular independence assumptions that make inference fast and simple.
-In particular, there are no within-group connections-in other words, no connections between mapping units or between output units.
-The factorization has the useful property that it keeps this independence structure intact and thus does not interfere with inference and learning.
+In particular, there are no within-group connections, in other words no connections between mapping units or between output units.
+The factorization has the nice property that it keeps this independence structure intact and thus does not interfere with inference and learning.
 It is not immediately obvious to what degree graphical models with entirely different kinds of independence assumptions could benefit from similar factorizations.
-Undirected models that have a similar independence structure as the model discussed here, such as the various exponential family variants of RBMs, as well as their extensions, however, certainly can.
+Undirected models that have a similar independence structure as the model discussed in this paper, such as the various exponential family variants of RBMs, as well as their extensions, however, certainly can.

-We used exclusively contrastive divergence learning to train all models in this letter, mainly because it is fast and robust and worked very well in all the experiments.
-Similar results could probably be achieved using full maximum likelihood learning of the models by using prolonged Gibbs sampling.
-However, it seems unlikely that there are benefits that would warrant the much longer training time.
-It is also possible to define nonprobabilistic variations of the model.
-Memisevic (2008), for example, discusses various nonprobabilistic formulations of the unfactored version of the model, and similar formulations would be possible for the factored model.
-The nonprobabilistic models can be trained using gradient-based optimization.
+We used exclusively contrastive divergence learning to train all models in this paper, mainly because it is fast, robust and worked very well in all the experiments.
+Similar results could probably be achieved using full maximum likelihood learning of the models, by using prolonged Gibbs sampling.
+However it seems unlikely that there are benefits that would warrant the much longer training time.
+It is also possible to define non-probabilistic variations of the model.
+Memisevic (2008), for example, discusses various non-probabilistic formulations of the unfactored version of the model, and similar formulations would be possible for the factored model.
+The non-probabilistic models can be trained using gradient-based optimization.

-We considered only first-order bias terms in this letter, so the only connections we used are factored three-way connections and the (unfactored) simple bias terms.
+We considered only first-order bias terms in this paper, so the only connections we used are factored three-way connections and the (unfactored) simple bias terms.
 Learned filters therefore need to represent only the transformations.
-It might be interesting to investigate adding factored second-order biases connecting hidden units to output units, which would separately model, and possibly factor out, purely static structure in the images.
+It might be interesting to investigate adding factored secondorder biases connecting hidden units to output units, which would separately model, and possibly factor out, purely static structure in the images.

 Memisevic and Hinton (2007) describe a convolutional version of the unfactored model, which can be used to model sets of large images with possibly variable sizes.
 A convolutional version of the factored model is an interesting direction for further research.
 Another research direction is the use of sparsity.
-Imposing sparsity constraints on hidden variables has been a common way of obtaining localized filters in static image coding models (e.g., Olshausen & Field, 1996) and recently also in bilinear models of transformations (e.g., Grimes & Rao, 2005).
+Imposing sparsity constraints on hidden variables has been a common way of obtaining localized filters in static image coding models (for example, Olshausen and Field, 1996) and recently also in bi-linear models of transformations (for example, Grimes and Rao, 2005).
 Sparsity constraints on the mapping units could be useful also in our model and might give rise to more localized (less distributed) codes for the observed motions.